commands and arguments

 -

-with two spaces between B and C. -
+Display A B Cwith two spaces between B and C.

 *(optional) Complete the following command (do not use spaces) to display exactly the following output: